canalplus/rx-player/doc/architecture/transports/pipeline.md

   - `"data-chunk-complete"`: The segment request just finished.
 All corresponding data has been sent through `"data-chunk"` events.

     If sent, this is the last event sent by a segment loader.
+The loader will complete just after emitting it.